jamiepearcey/react-scoped-stylesheet/README.md

 ## How It Works

-React Scoped Stylesheet processes your CSS at build time by appending a unique scope (or class ID) to your styles.
-This scope is then exported as scopeClass, allowing you to assign these styles to any component you choose.
-The result is a system that:
+React Scoped Stylesheet processes your CSS at build time by appending a unique scope to your styles.

 - **Encapsulates Styles:** Prevents unwanted style leakage.
-- **Maintains Cascade:** Allows parent styles to cascade naturally to child elements.
+- **Avoids Manually Bunding:** Each class in a component does not need to be explicitly imported from the stylesheet.
 - **Enhances Flexibility:** Enables style reuse across components by simply passing the scope identifier.

 ## Development